 The technology we use today is bound to be improved, and that includes the technology we use in space travel.
 Currently, one of the most advanced forms of propulsion used in spacecraft is the ion drive engine.
 There was a time when ionic propulsion was considered science fiction, but today it is a matter of reality.

 In recent years, the ion thrust technology is used in various ongoing interplanetary missions, including Deep Space 1 and Dawn.
 It was also used on ESA’s SMART-1 lunar orbiter, which completed its mission in 2006.
 Now, if we use ionic propulsion in our quest to reach Proxima Centauri, the thrusters would require massive amounts of propellant (xenon).

 If we assume that 82 kilos of xenon (maximum capacity of Deep Space 1) drives the prove at a maximum velocity of 56,000 km/hr, then it would take the probe more than 81,000 years to reach Proxima Centauri.

 Gravity Assist Method

-Apart from advanced thrusters, space travel can also be made faster with the successful implementation of Gravity Assist method.
+Apart from advanced thrusters, space travel can also be made faster with the successful implementation of the Gravity Assist method.
 It involves a spacecraft using the gravitational force of a planetary body to alter its speed and trajectory or path.
-Gravitational assists are a very useful technique to conduct space missions.
+Gravitational assists are an instrumental technique to conduct space missions outside the asteroid belt.